 Create the front door to Mesh Link (eg. a button)

 Content: A common approach to a button is “Direct deposit” or “Pay with crypto” or “Connect an account”.
 These are all fine as they set clear expectations.
 But wherever possible, lead with words that relay the benefit of Mesh (ie. security).
 This helps users understand not just that this exists, but rather why they should try it (in connected account flows, users can’t misconfigure a transfer and lose assets).
 An example would be subtext that says “Securely send to the correct address and network” and/or using a shield or some other security-oriented icon.
 Images: Lead with icons for the top exchanges and wallets (ie. Binance, Coinbase, MetaMask, Phantom, etc.).
 Many users don’t yet recognize the Mesh brand, so we would not recommend leading with Mesh branding.
 Return users: Create a dedicated entry point for return users.
 If someone deposits with Coinbase, chances are they’ll deposit from that same account in the future.
 So consider placing a “Deposit from Coinbase” button next to the general button whenever a user has successfully connected an account.
-See the Supercharge return-users guide for more details.Configure Mesh Link to match your design system
+See the Supercharge return-users guide for more details.Want more help?
+Use our button generator.
+This tool helps you quickly generate code for a button you can put in your app.

 Link has a modern, polished design system by default.
 However, you can configure the interface to closely match your own design system.
 Fonts, colors, and even loading animations can be updated, making Link appear more native to your platform.
 This minimizes the seam between your product and Mesh, enhancing the overall experience.Instructions